-In the first few months of 2019, the United States has witnessed the second-greatest number of reported measles cases since the disease was eliminated in 2000.
+In 2019, the United States has witnessed the second-greatest number of reported measles cases since the disease was eliminated in 2000.

 Health officials say this is a textbook example of why it's critical to vaccinate against measles, the leading cause of vaccine-preventable deaths in the world.